Evolving symbolic density functionals: Results

 terms $e^\text{LDA}_\text{x-rs}[\rho]$, $e^\text{LDA}_\text{c-ss}[\rho]$, and $e^\text{LDA}_\text{c-os}[\rho]$ denote short-range exchange, same-spin correlation and opposite-spin correlation energy densities within the local density approximation (LDA)~\cite{perdew1992accurate}, respectively.
 Their explicit forms are known (see SM for the expression of $e^\text{LDA}_\text{x-sr}$ and Ref.~\citen{stoll1978theor} for expressions of $e^\text{LDA}_\text{c-ss}$ and $e^\text{LDA}_\text{c-os}$). $F_\text{x}$, $F_\text{c-ss}$ and $F_\text{c-os}$ are the exchange, same-spin correlation and opposite-spin enhancement factors that represent corrections over LDA energy densities.
 The enhancement factors can depend on density gradient for GGA functionals and additionally on kinetic energy density for meta-GGA functionals.
 This form has been adopted by many functionals, most notably the B97 functional~\cite{becke1997density} and many B97-inspired functionals~\cite{zhao2011applications,peverati2011improving,yu2016mn15,wang2020m06,chai2008systematic,mardirossian2014omegab97x,mardirossian2015mapping,mardirossian2016omega,mardirossian2018survival}.
 The functional form in equation~(\ref{exc}) is then entirely determined by enhancement factors ($F_\text{x}$, $F_\text{c-ss}$, and $F_\text{c-os}$).
 Thus we will use the term XC functional and enhancement factors interchangeably in the following discussions.
 We note that although we selected a particular form of $E_\text{xc}^\text{sl}$ and $E_\text{xc}^\text{nl}$, the SyFES framework is general and can be applied to other forms.

 {\it Symbolic representation for machine}

 Human representation of the XC functionals is symbolic.
 For machines to automatically search the symbolic forms of the XC functionals, we need a machine representation that can both be translated to the human representation and be easily modified by search algorithms.
 In this work, we represent the form of XC functionals as the execution of a set of mathematical \textit{instructions}.
-This representation is inspired by recent progress in the field of automated ML (AutoML)~\cite{real2020automl,coreyes2021evolving}.
-For instance, \citet{real2020automl} showed that by representing a computer program as a sequence of instructions, a regularized evolution algorithm~\cite{real2019regularized} can learn to construct complicated computer programs from a set of instructions for various ML tasks.
+This representation is inspired by recent progress in the field of automated ML (AutoML)~\cite{real2020automl,coreyes2021evolving}, also known as a form of linear genetic programming~\cite{brameier2007linear}.
+For instance, Ref.~\citen{real2020automl} showed that by representing a computer program as a sequence of instructions, a regularized evolution algorithm~\cite{real2019regularized} can learn to construct complicated computer programs from a set of instructions for various ML tasks.
 Notably, it can automatically rediscover many ML techniques that researchers developed and used in the past decades.

 In order to represent XC functionals using instructions, we define a \textit{workspace} containing \textit{features}, \textit{variables}, and \textit{parameters}.
 The \textit{features} represent the input of the functional form (enhancement factors) such as electron density, density gradient, etc. The \textit{variables} store intermediate variables during functional execution, and are all initialized to zero. $F$ is a special variable in the workspace, whose value is taken as the resulting enhancement factor after all the instructions are executed.
 The \textit{parameters} represent scalars that should be optimized by fitting to the training dataset after the symbolic form is determined.
 Then these parameters are considered constants in the functional evaluations.
 This definition of workspace mimics the memory space when using a computer program to evaluate the density functional.